Table of Contents

 My Father, my sweet Lord, help me in all my actions.

-Types of prayers for anxiety
+Other prayers for anxiety and nervousness

 These prayers, meditations, and methods might ease your anxiety or lead you to a clearer understanding of both mind and heart.

 Lectio Divina is a meditative way of reading Scripture in which we focus on listening rather than speaking while we rest with God.
 In times of anxiety, praying Lectio Divina with relevant Scripture might help ease pain or discomfort.
 You can read more on drawing comfort from Scripture here and hear some suggestions that might speak to you.
 (Hint: the Psalms, the Gospels, and the Book of Job are all good places to start.)

 The Daily Examen is a reflective prayer that helps us notice where God moved throughout our day.
 For this reason, it’s usually prayed at night.
 However, depending on when a prayer for anxiety might work best for you, you can adapt it to fit your needs.
 For Mental Health Awareness month, Hallow recognized the Examen as a tool for strengthening mental health.
 Exchanging anxiety for gratitude isn’t easy, and we recognize that.
 However, we believe that this practice grows our capacity to slow down, reflect, and appreciate where God moves throughout our daily lives.